Wednesday, June 17, 2009

 Grinberg's major error with this piece was of course her gross oversight of the victim, Luis Ramirez.
 I understand that in the journalistic sphere it is necessary to have variety in one's writing.
 You cannot constantly repeat, Piekarsky or Ramirez.
 But why is it that Piekarsky is referred to as a "teen" and "football player" and never as a "perpetrator" while Ramirez is referred to as "undocumented" and "illegal" rather than "the deceased victim?"
 Why does Ramirez's photograph come after the pseudo-Abercrombie & Fitch ad?
 Is it too graphic to see what a man, whose "brain tissue oozed out of his skull during surgery", looks like unconscious?

-I am obviously impartial.
+I am obviously partial.
 I spent a significant part of my life as an illegal immigrant.
 Even as a child I lived in fear, often never admitting that I had not been born in this country.
 I was not present at the night of the brawl and I do not know who was the true instigator.
 However I do know this.
 However "fair" the fight was Piekarsky and Donchak walked away alive.
 And now they have gotten a slap on the wrists.
 As most illegal immigrants know, the law is not on their side.
 And even in death, justice on this side of the border eludes them.

 Saturday, June 06, 2009